EasyPost/easypost-go/README.md

 **Making Changes:** If you make an addition to this project, the request/response will get recorded automatically for you.
 When making changes to this project, you'll need to re-record the associated cassette to force a new live API call for that test which will then record the request/response used on the next run.

-**Test Data:** The test suite has been populated with various helpful fixtures that are available for use, each completely independent from a particular user **with the exception of the USPS carrier account ID** (see [Unit Test API Keys](#unit-test-api-keys) for more information) which has a fallback value of our internal testing user's ID.
+**Test Data:** The test suite has been populated with various helpful fixtures that are available for use, each completely independent of a particular user **with the exception of the USPS carrier account ID** (see [Unit Test API Keys](#unit-test-api-keys) for more information) which has a fallback value of our internal testing user's ID.
 Some fixtures use hard-coded dates that may need to be incremented if cassettes get re-recorded (such as reports or pickups).

 #### Unit Test API Keys